 This income results from interest received on the Corporation's cash balances.
-This amount increased in the current quarter and year-to-date as a result of the increased cash balances held by the Corporation due to the completion of the financing on February 14, 2012.
+This amount decreased in the current quarter as a result of the increased cash balances in USD compared to the prior period as USD interest rates are significantly lower than CAD.
+On a year to date basis interest income is consistent with the prior year with the decreased interest rate being offset by the increased cash balance.